kuzzleio/kuzzle/doc/2/guides/main-concepts/2-data-storage/index.md

 ```

 ::: info
-If you need to frequently insert and remove values to an field then you should either use a nested object instead or use a [scripting language](https://www.elastic.co/guide/en/elasticsearch/reference/master/modules-scripting-painless.html) to modify the array.
+If you need to frequently insert and remove values to a field then you should either use a nested object instead or use a [scripting language](https://www.elastic.co/guide/en/elasticsearch/reference/master/modules-scripting-painless.html) to modify the array.
-For security reason, Kuzzle only support the usage of scripts through the [Integrated Elasticsearch Client](/core/2/guides/main-concepts/2-data-storage#integrated-elasticsearch-client)
+For security reasons, Kuzzle does not provide any access to scripts through its API.
+Scripts are only supported through the [Integrated Elasticsearch Client](/core/2/guides/main-concepts/2-data-storage#integrated-elasticsearch-client) available to applications and to plugins.
 :::

 Nested fields arrays can be represented in two differents ways: